A Grey Literature Review of AI-Native Applications: Discussion

-The AI-native applications technology stack is not a simple list of tools but a coherent, multi-layered architecture.
-While a sophisticated Frontend is crucial for delivering value, the true center of gravity in the current discourse is the Orchestration Layer.
+While a sophisticated front end is crucial for delivering value, the true center of gravity in the current discourse is the application Layer.
 The high frequency of frameworks such as LangChain and techniques like RAG reveals that the core engineering challenge is not only the AI model itself but also the intelligent plumbing that connects the model to data, memory, and tools.
+With the frequent emergence of elements such as “agent; mcp” [G48] and “autonomous web research” [G53], the industry is accelerating from the passive chatbot paradigm toward proactive, agent-based intelligence.
+This occurs even as the current ecosystem remains in a critical transitional stage, moving from the fragmented competition of tools like Spring AI [G15] and LangChain [G53] toward interface standardization.

-A key architectural trend revealed by the data is the duality of deployment venues, cloud versus local.
-The significant focus on Local and On-Device Infrastructure reflects a direct response to the challenges of the cloud-centric model, including privacy, latency, and cost.
-This is not a marginal trend but a core architectural consideration, suggesting that the future of AI-native applications is hybrid, with applications leveraging the most suitable environment for each task.
-The notable gap between the recognized need for observability as a quality attribute and the relatively low mention of specific tools in the stack analysis further highlights a maturational gap in which established best practices and standardized tooling have yet to emerge.
+Another key technical trend revealed by the results of RQ3 is the duality of deployment venues, cloud versus local.
+The significant focus on local and on-device infrastructure reflects a direct response to the challenges of the cloud-centric model, including privacy, latency, and cost.
+This suggests that the future of AI-native applications is hybrid, with applications leveraging the most suitable environment for each task.
+Notably, the gap between observability quality attributes and the relatively low mention of specific tools further underscores a maturity gap, in which established best practices and standardized tooling have yet to emerge.